What does Thor Mining do?

 Excitement has built recently about the Ragged Range project in its Pilbara Goldfields tenements in Western Australia where early exploration has “exceeded management expectations”.

 The AIM-listed group said the results from 2020 detail sampling support extend from two 2019 test sites defining a zone of “highly anomalous gold”, with sampling results having also defined an overall broader target zone and demonstrated potential to host a “significant gold-bearing system”.
+Significant magnetic targets were identified at the end of 2020, and the company subsequently added to its landholding in the area.

 - Gold exploration at Ragged Range has exceeded expectations